24 Kid-Friendly Minute to Win It Games

 Each player has one minute to stack as many Oreos as possible without them falling over.
 The tallest tower wins.

-At a sleepover, one kid built a tower of eight Oreos—but right at the last second, BOOM.
-It collapsed.
+At a sleepover, someone built a tower of eight Oreos, but right at the last second, it collapsed.
 The whole room screamed and laughed at the same time.

 Mom Tip: Make it harder by having them build on their forehead.